 Having children or being pregnant means you have to think about your additional responsibilities when finding a home.
-It can be tough, however make sure you get your housing situation under control.

 Will the property be suitable for kids?
 Do you need to be somewhere close to family or friends who can lend a hand when things get tough?